jknaresh/django_generic_api/README.md

 ---
 ## Login API

-- This API generates a pair of access and refresh token.
+- This API generates a pair of access and refresh tokens for user authentication.
+- To log in, send a POST request to the URL `/ <prefix> /v1/login/`.
-- For this API, captcha verification is set true by default.
+- For enhanced security, optional CAPTCHA verification is included.
-- Send a request to Captcha API to get `captcha_key` and `captcha_url` in `data`.
-- The `captcha_url` is an image containing a value.
-Extract this value and send it as `captcha_value` in the login API.
-- To turn off the capctha service, set the `CAPTCHA_REQUIRED` as `False` in settings.
+- To disable CAPTCHA, set `CAPTCHA_REQUIRED` to `False` in the settings.
-- To log in a user, post the data on url '/< prefix >/v1/login/'.

 ### Method: